 Here, we are selecting the [Row Sampling Remaining Rows] table present in the [Adventure Works DW 2014] database

-Click on the Mappings tab to check whether the source columns are correctly mapped to the destination columns, and then click ok to finish the row sampling transformation in SSIS package design.
+Click on the Mappings tab to check whether the source columns are correctly mapped to the destination columns, and then click ok to finish the row sampling transformation in the SSIS package design.

 Let us run the SSIS Row Sampling Transformation package.